Demonstration planned to coincide with Prince William digital gateway open house

 But many who live in the area don't agree and have been fighting for months to block the data center complex.

-Residents of the Heritage Hunt community will hold a rally while compass holds its informational open house.
-They accuse QTS of lying about their true plans.
+Residents of the Heritage Hunt community will hold a rally while Compass holds its informational open house.
+They accuse the company of lying about their true plans.

 Umeh says they claim the data centers will cause harm to the surrounding environment through high energy use and water runoff, and would negatively impact the area surrounding the Pageland Lane area by introducing viewshed, noise, and increased traffic to what has largely been a rural area.